Repertoi-e/light-std/README.md

 > Ulrich Drepper, What Every Programmer Should Know About Memory, 2007 - https://people.freebsd.org/~lstewart/articles/cpumemory.pdf

-C++ can be used as a low-level language.
 Usually modern high-level languages put much of the memory management behind walls of abstraction.
+("Modern C++" as well!)
 Hardware has gotten blazingly fast, but software has deteriorated.
-Modern CPUs can make billions of calculations per second, but reading even ONE byte from RAM can take hundreds of clock cycles (if the memory is not in the cache).
+CPUs can make billions of calculations per second, but reading even ONE byte from RAM can take hundreds of clock cycles (if the memory is not in the cache).
 You MUST think about the cache if you want to write fast software.

 Once one starts thinking about the cache he starts programming in a data oriented way.
-It's not the point to try to model the real world in the program (OOP), but instead structure the program in the way that the computer will work with the data.
-Data that is processed together should be close together in memory.
+To try to model the real world in the program (OOP) is not the point anymore, but instead structure the program in the way that the computer will work with the data - data that is processed together should be close together in memory.

-And that's why we should remove some of the abstraction.
+That's why we should remove some of the abstraction.
 We should think about the computer's memory.
 We should write fast software.
-We can slow down global warming by not wasting CPU clock cycles.

 Of course, writing abstractions is the rational thing to do (most of the time).
 After all we can do so much more stuff instead of micro-optimizing everything.
 But being a bit too careless results in the modern mess of software that wastes most of CPU time doing nothing, because people decided to abstract too much stuff.
+We can even slow down global warming by not wasting CPU clock cycles.

 ## This library currently provides:

-- A memory model inspired by Jonathan Blow's Jai - implicit context system, overridable allocators.
+- A memory model inspired by Jonathan Blow's Jai - simple overridable allocators with an implicit context system.
 - Robust debug memory switch that has checks for double frees, cross-thread frees, block overlaps from allocations and etc.
 - Data structures - utf-8 non-null-terminated string, dynamic array, hash table, etc.
 - `os` module - common operations that require querying the OS.